Introduction to the Gluten-Free, Casein-Free, Soy-Free Diet

 - Calcium can worsen symptoms in kids who have PANS or PANDAS (autoimmune medical conditions common in autism).
 When inflammatory cytokines cause the breakdown of the blood brain barrier, calcium enters the cells rapidly, causing inflammation.

-No. Enzymes should be used in conjunction with a special diet, not instead of a special diet.
+No. Enzymes should be used in conjunction with a gluten-free, casein-free, soy-free diet, not instead of it.

 No. Cheating will only send mixed messages to the child.
 If you think of this as an allergy to food, then you will understand that you don’t give a child food that they are allergic to.